 When you type a query into a text box for a local search, you’re typing in the “what” and the “where” of your search.

-What isn’t mentioned in this patent filing is why the search engine might have switched from having separate search boxes for a “what” and a “where” for a local search, to a single search box for both.
+This patent filing isn’t mentioned because the search engine might have switched from having separate search boxes for a “what” and a “where” for a local search to a single search box for both.

-Google will sometimes show information in their Web search results from other sources, such as their news results, or images, or videos, or local search results.
+Google will sometimes show information in their Web search results from other sources, such as their news results, images, videos, or local search results.

 One guess is that in having the same type of searching format, a single text box, for entering queries for local search and Google’s organic search, Google might be provided with a better idea of when they might show local search results in their organic search listings when the search engine frequently sees a similar query in local search.